 - Ontario Institute for Studies in Education

-The CCNH’s external partners include provincial and federal governments, professional associations, the food industry, consumers, nutrition advocates, and NGOs.
+The Lawson Centre’s external partners include provincial and federal governments, professional associations, the food industry, consumers, nutrition advocates, and NGOs.
 They help us with determining our strategic directions.
-Working with our food industry partners is essential in applying the Centre’s discoveries in practice and advocating for improved nutrition and food security to the people around the world.
+Working with our food industry partners is essential in applying the Lawson Centre’s discoveries in practice and advocating for improved nutrition and food security to the people around the world.
 At the same time, collaborating with government agencies ensures food and nutrition policy is in line with our latest findings for the benefit of families in Canada and abroad.